wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

  - a (set of) seed node(s) `S`
  - some parameters controlling eg. the target conductivity of the output cluster (`rho`, `alpha`, ...)

-We do not compare the sweep-cut component, because we do not find it to be the meaningful component in this application.
+The reference implementation also includes a sweep-cut step, where a threshold is applied to the approximate PageRank values to produce hard cluster assignments.
+We do not implement this part of the workflow, as it is not fundamentally a graph operation.

 ### Implementation limitations